 65. Taylor Guitars – El Cajon

 Taylor Guitars is one the country’s best known guitar makers.
-Did you know that they also offer FREE guided tours of their factory ever Monday – Friday at 1 p.m?
+They offer free guided factory tours ever Monday – Friday at 1 p.m.
 The maximum group size is 10 people.
 Reservations are not required.
 You just show up and go!

 66. Tijuana River National Estuarine Research Reserve – Imperial Beach

 The Tijuana River National Estuarine Research Reserve preserves, protects, and manages the natural and cultural resources of the Tijuana River Estuary by focusing on research and education with compatible recreation and resource use.
 The Reserve encompasses beach, dune, mudflat, salt marsh, riparian, coastal sage scrub, and upland habitats surrounded by the growing cities of Tijuana, Imperial Beach, and San Diego.